hyperthunk/rebar_alien_plugin/README.md

 6. `{command, Name, Desc, RulesOrActions}` creates a new rebar command

 These instructions allow you to generate, copy or otherwise insert your own custom rebar configuration into the target directory.
-The project skeleton in `examples` uses this mechanism to push a set of custom `post_hooks` into the `inttest` folder, which instruct rebar to run the `mvn clean test` command and execute the *alien* tests.
+The simple project skeleton in `examples` uses this mechanism to push a set of custom `post_hooks` into the `inttest` folder, which instruct rebar to run the `mvn clean test` command and execute the *alien* tests.